 Drug trafficking in Texas often involves importing or delivery of drugs from Mexico to Texas.
 Keep in mind that if you are involved in drug trafficking, you can be charged with violations of Texas laws and federal laws at the same time.

 If you or a loved one faces a charge of drug trafficking in Texas, you need a skilled drug crime defense attorney to fight for your legal rights.

 A drug charge defense can include such factors as establishing that you were illegally entrapped by law officers and encouraged to commit the crime; that the illegal substances weren’t in your possession and belonged to someone else; that police lacked proper legal cause to stop you and search your person or your vehicle; or that the substances were not meant for human consumption.

 These and other defense strategies may be needed to avoid the harsh Texas penalties for drug trafficking.

-Contact us today for a free legal review of your drug trafficking case, and let us help.
+Contact us today for a legal review of your drug trafficking case, and let us help.